Configuring Advanced Settings

 Important

-Changing the default advanced settings may result in unsupported or unusable product configuration.
-Do not change the settings unless it is advised in this document or by the Veeam Customer Support Team.
-If you change a setting accidentally, select this setting and click Reset to Default.
+Changing the default advanced settings may result in an unsupported or unusable product configuration.
+Do not change the settings unless it is advised in this document or recommended by Veeam Customer Support.

 The Backend service list shows general settings of the management server and key settings that Veeam Backup for Salesforce uses for backend operations:

-• aws.allowed.region — the codes of AWS regions to which master keys of the connected AWS account belong.
-If these parameter values do not match the necessary AWS region codes, the product will not be able to access the keys of this region.
+• aws.allowed.region — the codes of AWS Regions to which master keys of the connected AWS accounts belong.
+If these parameter values do not match the necessary AWS Region codes, the product will not be able to access the keys of this region.
 For more information on codes, see the AWS Documentation.

 • backend.domain — the FQDN or IP address of the management server.
-Keep in mind that this parameter value match the callback URL in the Connected App settings in Salesforce and redirect URI in Microsoft Entra ID.
+Keep in mind that the parameter value must match the callback URL in the Connected App settings in Salesforce and redirect URI in Microsoft Entra ID.

-• backend.metadata.download.files — the maximum number of metadata files that you can download at a time to the local machine during a restore operation.
+• backend.metadata.download.files — the maximum number of metadata files that you can download at a time to the local machine during restore operations.
 The minimum value is 1; the maximum value is 500.

-• backend.object.limit.rows — the maximum number of backed-up records retrieved from the product database that are displayed on the Browse tab.
+• backend.object.limit.rows — the maximum number of backed-up records retrieved from the product database that can be displayed on the Browse tab.
 The minimum value is 1; the maximum value is 50,000.

-• backend.reschedule.job.delay — the minimum delay (in seconds) before Veeam Backup for Salesforce restarts a job.
-This parameters applies only if the backend.reschedule.job.enable parameter value is set to true.
+• backend.reschedule.job.delay — the minimum delay (in seconds) before the product runs archival and backup jobs again if they fail on the first try.
+This parameter applies only if the backend.reschedule.job.enable parameter value is set to true.

-• backend.reschedule.job.delay.random — the maximum random delay (in seconds) before Veeam Backup for Salesforce restarts a job.
-This parameters applies only if the backend.reschedule.job.enable parameter value is set to true.
+• backend.reschedule.job.delay.random — the maximum random delay (in seconds) before the product runs archival and backup jobs again if they fail on the first try.
+This parameter applies only if the backend.reschedule.job.enable parameter value is set to true.

-• backup.describe.objects.in.batch — the number of objects in one request sent to Salesforce during a metadata backup session.
+• backup.describe.objects.in.batch — the maximum number of objects that can be sent to Salesforce in one batch during a metadata backup session.

-• backup.file.max.failure — the maximum number of failed attempts to back up a file before the file is excluded from the backup policy.
+• backup.file.max.failure — the maximum number of failed attempts that the product makes to back up a file before the file is excluded from the backup policy.
 If you set this parameter value to 0, the file will not be excluded from the backup policy regardless of the number of failed attempts.

-• backup.metadata.retrieve.batchsize — the number of metadata files retrieved in one request (batch) to Salesforce during a backup session.
+• backup.metadata.retrieve.batchsize — the maximum number of metadata files that can be retrieved from Salesforce in one batch during a backup session.
 If you set this parameter value to 0, the number of requests sent to Salesforce will depend on the amount of processed data.

 • data.storage.location — the path to the folder where the product stores backups of Salesforce files and metadata.
 By default, the product stores backups in the /opt/vbsf/data folder.
 If you change this parameter value, you must move all your backups to a new location manually before enabling backup policies.
 Note that each Salesforce organization has its unique subfolder containing the organization ID that cannot be modified.

 • encryption.data.object.max.field — the maximum number of record fields that can be encrypted for one object.
-Note that if you increase this parameter value, the backup job may take significant time to complete.
+Note that if you increase this parameter value, the backup process may take significant time to complete.

-• logging.add.domain.filename — defines whether the product adds the backend domain name to the name of the downloaded log archive file.
+• logging.add.domain.filename — defines whether the product will add the backend domain name to the name of the downloaded log archive file.

 • logging.archive.file.retention — the period of time (in days) during which the product keeps archival session logs in the configuration database and log storage folder.